Download the app 200 audioguided tours

 14. The Toreken

 You’ll recognise the Toreken right away by the little turret in its corner.
-It’s actually the oldest building on Vrijdagmarkt.
+It’s actually the oldest building on this square called Vrijdagmarkt.
 Dating back to the 15th century, it was originally the Tanners' Guildhall, a place for selling leather goods.
-Over the Read more
+Over the centuries, this building has seen it all: joy, celebration, and some very dark moments.
+Read more

 • 12 cathedrale st bavon poi petit